 Keep the variety alive in the posts you create (quotes, pictures, articles, etc.) in order to keep readers interested and engrossed.

 The Malfoyway: Ignore complaints and you will have more of them.
 This is another of the Facebook blunder businesses make, and can easily be evaded.

 Let’s face it; each and every business has a few unhappy customers.
 Ignoring them is the most effective way to create a negative campaign, in case you really want that.

 The Potter Way: Address grievances publicly on your page.
 It is irrelevant whether you are at fault or not; do something to placate the complainer, even if that means taking the responsibility for something over which you truly had no control.
 Your audience will appreciate and admire your level of maturity and that will do the trick for you.
 Expelliarmus !!!

-The Malfoy way: Cover photos are for college-going, pimple ridden teenyboppers.
-If you think this way, you are on your way Azkaban.
+The Malfoy way: Cover photos are for college-going, pimple-ridden teenyboppers.
+If you think this way, you are on your way to Azkaban.

 The cover photo on your Facebook page gives the first image to people about your business.
 Indifferently putting up the first picture you can find surely won’t score with anyone

 The Potter Way: Take the time and find an appropriate image that truly captures the quintessence of your business.
 Whether you search for something online, or you may need to take out a camera and click a photo yourself.
 Either way, put in the effort to make your page cast a spell on the audience, the moment they see it.